hoodiehq/hood.ie/_posts/2016-02-04-meet-the-hoodies-offline.md

 ---

-title: Meet The Hoodies
+title: Meet the Hoodies: Offline Edition
 author: Gregor
 layout: blog-post
 comments: true

 ---

-# Meet the Hoodies: Offline Edition

 Maybe you’ve heard about Hoodie at a conference, or read about on Twitter, or through our initiatives like Offline First and noBackend and want to learn more, or you just want to get started with contributing to a meaningful Open Source project.
 Either way: **Meet the Hoodies is for you**!